Technology and regulation have a dance of ice and fire

 Now the stability gets disrupted.
 And it slowly accumulates and grows towards a tipping point.
 It might just need a small push towards either clear water, or towards an algae-dominated state.
 In systems theory, you call this tipping point as an unstable equilibrium.

-If you think this essay is about the ponds, and the tiny little fish, and the plants, you’re mistaken.
 This is a story of the same patterns which we see in ponds, the dance between stable and unstable modes of equilibrium reflected across our economy, especially in the dance between technology and regulation that countries perform — Are they pushing for more regulatory capture?
 Or are they immersed in risky bleeding-edge technologies?

 When Marie Curie won the Nobel Prize for the discovery of Radium in 1903, she also suffered from the consequences of being on the bleeding edge— she was on the receiving end of aplastic anemia and died due to harmful exposure due to radioactive exposure.
 But then again, the field of radiology was invented giving birth to various other innovations.
 A gift to humanity that kept on giving.

-Balaji S’s discussion of bio-engineered individuals with muscular hypertrophy mutations draws parallels to real-life X-Men scenarios.
 This concept may extend to other genetic enhancements in the future, such as artificial immunity to COVID-19 and its variants.
 Even the case of Lance Armstrong provides an interesting perspective on this issue.
 While his doping violated Tour de France rules, the chemists who helped him overcome testicular cancer and win the race could be seen as pioneers in performance enhancement.
 Their work, despite initial risks, could potentially benefit many cancer patients.

-This scenario illustrates how early adopters of risky bio-innovations can pave the way for safer, more widespread use2.
 A similar principle was applied during the COVID-19 pandemic when challenge tests were proposed to accelerate vaccine development.
 Harvard Professor Matthew Liao suggested using healthy volunteers for controlled SARS-CoV-2 exposure to expedite the process from pandemic outbreak to functional vaccine.
 These trials offered distinct advantages over traditional field studies which might have taken 10-15 years to develop.
 When you gain something, you might also lose something (in this example, approximately 1% of early testers reported long-term symptoms).

 However, as research progresses, we may see more instances of genetic modifications that push the boundaries of human capabilities, reminiscent of the X-Men but grounded in real scientific advancements.

-In 2024, we were used to having these clusters of 100 MW, two more years, we might have a 1 GW Cluster.
-If we soon see trillions of dollars invested into these GPU clusters, we might very well see a 100 GW cluster.
-To accommodate these ambitious targets, we’re seeing a huge push from the libertarian technocrats to now build nuclear capacity to manage the hungry AI farms.
-And most of these nuclear proposals face an immense regulatory pressure.
 Take for instance the construction of Hinkley Point C in UK which took almost 10 years.
 By contrast, France and Finland built similar reactors in just three or four years (Hinkley Point C had to go through a 44,260 page environmental impact assessment (EIA) and 2,229 written questions at examination stage of Sizewell C, the next reactor after Hinkley Point C, facing enormous expenses before the spade was even in the ground, it is still not).
 In fact, Sizewell C’s EIA was more than 30 times longer than the complete works of Shakespeare.

-More recently, Elon Musk highlighted an example from the German bureaucracy during the establishment of Tesla’s first European plant.
-He revealed that the permit application process required up to 25,000 pages of documentation, which not only had to be printed on paper but also needed multiple copies made.
+We’re a quarter of century into the 21st century, and we’re still dealing with regulatory bureaucratic paper work.
+Recently, Elon Musk also highlighted an example from the German bureaucracy during the establishment of Tesla’s first European plant where he revealed that the permit application process required up to 25,000 pages of documentation, which not only had to be printed on paper but also needed multiple copies made.
 The sheer volume of paperwork was so extensive that it literally required a truck to transport all the documents.
 And this is 2025.

 We see dangers of regulatory capture all around with FDA and European Medicines Agency (EMA), but there are various merits of a healthy dose of regulation.
 Despite the backlash against European regulation, we see its merits when it comes to food regulation, where Europeans have better life expectancy and have lesser preventable deaths compared to Americans.
 This is majorly because of Europe’s EFSA where food regulatory policies focusing on additives to be proven safe before approval, whereas US FDA allowing food additives unless proven harmful.